Chlorophyll: Benefits for a Healthy Gut

 Downsides of chlorophyll

-Individuals with intestinal issues such as small intestinal bacterial overgrowth (SIBO) or an imbalanced gut microflora can experience diarrhea, cramping, and nausea when consuming chlorophyll-rich foods or supplements.
+Especially those with intestinal issues such as small intestinal bacterial overgrowth (SIBO) or an imbalanced gut microflora may experience diarrhea, cramping, and nausea when consuming chlorophyll-rich foods.

 Many dietary sources of chlorophyll also contain gut irritants, including oxalates, lectins, and insoluble fiber, which can cause intestinal inflammation and associated digestive problems.